 On the successful completion of this course, students will be able to CO1: Develop efficient algorithms and implementation schemes for solving a given problem using appropriate data structures and design techniques like divide and conquer, greedy, branch and bound and dynamic programming.
-CO2: Compare the suitability of several candidate data structures, algorithms and implementation schemes to solve a problem, based on the time, space Analyze complexities and problem constraints imposed.
+CO2: Compare the suitability of several candidate data structures, algorithms and implementation and bound and the time ended on the time.

+and implementation schemes to solve a problem, based on the time, space Analyze complexities and problem constraints imposed.